-Unfortunately, parents are given the impression—an erroneous one—that their participation isn’t required, that their children will learn from using these learning apps alone.
+Unfortunately, parents are given an erroneous impression.
+That their participation isn’t required; that their children will learn from using these learning apps alone.

 Screen usage is a hot-button topic.
 Parents need to wade through all the educational toys and/or learning apps out there, disregarding the emotionally appealing marketing techniques.
 They need to be a filter; finding products that truly are aligned with developing children—not necessarily earlier, but to their fullest potential.

-Best practices for early childhood education recommend children are provided materials, experiences and interactions which will allow them to understand concepts within a context; that will engage them meaningfully—stretching their boundaries to the fullest in all areas of development.
+Early childhood education best practices recommend children are provided materials, experiences and interactions which allow them to understand concepts within a context; that will engage them meaningfully—stretching their boundaries to the fullest in all areas of development.
 For example, children learn when they are actively involved in the process; when they understand the usefulness or purpose of what they’re doing; and when they realize how it fits in to the greater scheme of things.
-Technology, in the form of educational toys and/or learning apps, is one of many tools to be used in education, not a substitute or replacement for the one-on-one guiding, mentoring, teaching that parents and educational professionals provide.
+Technology, in the form of educational toys and/or learning apps, is one of many tools to be used in education.
+It is not a substitute or replacement for the one-on-one guiding, mentoring, teaching that parents and educational professionals provide.